Dear Friends of the Center,

-Due to many students' requests, our fall classes will be hybrid with our language and culture courses remaining online.
-The rest of our academic courses will return to campus with access options for those who cannot physically come to the classroom.
+Due to many students' requests, our fall classes will be hybrid with our language and culture courses offered online and in-person.
+The rest of our academic courses will return to campus in-person with access options for those Extension students who prefer to continue online.
 You can see our fall hybrid schedule here.

-The focus on Greece’s 200-year evolution aligns with the Center’s renewed reflection of its goals for the future.
-With a 45-year long history of promoting Greek language and culture, history, and Orthodox religion, the Caloyeras Center has been instrumental in preserving the core of Hellenism for our students and community in Southern California.
+With a 45-year long history of promoting Greek language and culture, history, and the Greek Orthodox religion, the Caloyeras Center has been instrumental in preserving and promoting the core of Hellenism for our students and community in Southern California.
 But looking ahead, our hope is to expand the work of the Center beyond just the preservation of the past and into a deeper engagement with what Greece is today as well as with what it aspires to become in the future.

 While we will continue honoring our past heritage with our long-established courses offered annually, we aim to expand our curriculum beyond the humanities in order to study Greece through the interdisciplinary lens of contemporary politics and international relations, peace and justice issues, urban and environmental sustainability studies, public health, entrepreneurship, and innovation and technology; all areas where Greece can be a major actor and leader into the 21st c.